Skip to Main Content

 • Get contact information.
 Request the caller’s name, company details, street address and a callback number.
 Once you have it, do an internet search to make sure the information pulls up a legitimate business.
 If the information doesn’t match or the number is nonfunctional, it might be a scam.

 • Contact the original creditor.
 If you’re still suspicious, contact the creditor the debt collector claims to represent.
-They should be able to confirm they assigned your debt to collection.
+They should be able to confirm that they assigned your debt to collection.

 • Familiarize yourself with the FDCPA.
 This law prohibits deceptive or abusive practices by debt collectors.
 Remember, you have rights regarding how debt collectors can interact with you.
+If you believe your rights have been violated, report the collector to the Consumer Financial Protection Bureau (CFPB) or your state’s attorney general’s office.

-Debt
+Debt Icon

 What to do if you are a victim of a debt collection scam

 While you may be tempted, avoid retaliation if you’re the victim of a debt collection scam.
 You never know what type of person is on the other side of the conversation.
 If you encounter a debt collector scam, don’t engage.
+Instead, protect yourself and report the incident.
+Here are a few tips for successfully dealing with the situation.

 Keep a paper trail

-Maintain detailed communication records of your communication with the scammer(s).
+Maintain detailed records of your communication with the scammer(s).
 Note the date and time of each call, and save all written correspondence you receive from the company (texts, emails and letters).
-If it’s legal in your state, record phone calls.
+If it’s legal in your state, record the phone calls.
+The more information you have, the stronger your complaint will be.

 Contact local law enforcement

-Reach out to your local police or sheriff’s department and report any criminal activity associated with the scam.
+Reach out to your local police or sheriff’s department and report any suspected criminal activity associated with the scam.

 While local authorities may not always be able to help immediately, it’s best to document crimes with law enforcement.
 Plus, local police may be able to help you reach out to other authorities and advise you on how to protect yourself.